BillyGe00/Predicting-AF-among-ESUS-Patients/Project Documentation.md

 * ecg_example.png

 Key Notes in Data Cleaning
 * The above excel file is the raw ECG data file that I manually collected.
 By mannually collected, here is the process: after finding the index ESUS stroke event for each patient, I go into the EHR systems (PowerChart and Epic) to look for ECG record closest to the index ESUS stroke event date.
-I have attached an example png ECG file to demonstrate.
+I have attached an example png ECG image to demonstrate.
 * There is a lot of missing values, where a patient did not have ECG record within 6 months prior to index ESUS stroke event.

 ### labs